UniDive/2024-UniDive-Chisinau-training-school/README.md

     * If your corpus is in the [CUPT](https://multiword.sourceforge.net/cupt-format) format
       * Log in to FLAT using the _PILOT UNIDIVE 2024_ configuration
       * Create a new folder, e.g. `UniDive-Training-School`
-      * [Upload the file](https://docs.google.com/document/d/1nLoyptr686FIJozdHJH9iJqwB5PgaZSTOlTKkuGeqcI/edit#heading=h.lih6ef6xum5x) your `.cupt` file to this folder
+      * [Upload](https://docs.google.com/document/d/1nLoyptr686FIJozdHJH9iJqwB5PgaZSTOlTKkuGeqcI/edit#heading=h.lih6ef6xum5x) your CUPT file to this folder
     * If your corpus is already on FLAT
-     * export it to the [CUPT](https://multiword.sourceforge.net/cupt-format) format, log out from FLAT, before logging in again and uploading the file, as explained above
+      * Export it to the [CUPT](https://multiword.sourceforge.net/cupt-format) format, log out from FLAT, before logging in again and uploading the file, as explained above

 ### If you cannot come with your own data
 We will prepare text samples for you in English and Naija (a pidgin Creole, close to English).